Bulk properties of the Airy line ensemble: Preliminaries

 Finally, assume that $f(r) \le g(r)$ for all $r \in [a, b]$.
 Then there exists a $2k$-tuple of random functions $(B_1, \dots, B_k, C_1, \dots, C_k)$ where each function has domain $[a, b]$ such that the following holds: \begin{enumerate}[nosep, label=(\roman*)] \item The sequence $(B_1, \dots, B_k)$ has the distribution of $k$ Brownian bridges with $B_i(a) = x_i$ and $B_i(b) = z_i$, conditioned to avoid $f$ and each other. \item The sequence $(C_1, \dots, C_k)$ has the distribution of $k$ Brownian bridges with $C_i(a) = w_i$ and $C_i(b) = y_i$, conditioned to avoid $g$ and each other. \item $C_i(r) \ge B_i(r)$ for all $r \in [a, b]$. \end{enumerate} \end{lemma}

-In the above lemma, the definition of nonintersecting bridges starting or ending at the same location should be understood in the same limiting sense as in the definition of Dyson's Brownian motion.
-Note also that we can consider the case of no lower boundary condition on the bridges (that is, $f$ or $g$ equal to $-\infty$).
+In this lemma, the definition of nonintersecting bridges starting or ending at the same location should be understood in the same limiting sense as in the definition of Dyson's Brownian motion.
+Note also that we can consider the case of no upper or lower boundary condition on the bridges (that is, $f$ or $g$ equal to $\pm\infty$).
 We will also use the limiting case when the endpoints of a few top or bottom bridges are taken to $\pm \infty$, essentially removing them from the conditioning.